17cliu/gitlab-activity-viewer/README.md

     - Button to add new data to local storage
     - Button to reload data completely
 - Load data from exported json file, instead of from api
+- Figure out how to deploy with GitHub Actions